bcgov/DevEx-Roadmap/_pages/index.md

 The key activities to support these goals are as follows:

-- Assess the potential for selecting a single sector to focus on and if warranted support that sector and its technology industry to successfully create bi-directional value.
-The BCDevExchange will consider adopting industry practice for launching tech sector start-up initiatives by working to select a single sector and its clients as the focus of further development work in the 2016/17 fiscal year.
-The idea would be to use a single sector as the best way to drive out results.
+Assess the potential for selecting a single sector to focus on and if warranted support that sector and its technology industry to successfully create bi-directional value.
 The candidate sectors that have been identified to-date include:

 - Transportation – within the BCDevExchange there are a number of resources related to roads and traffic and public transport, e.g. transportation digital resources, webcams, a geocoder API, road events API, etc.   At the March 16, 2016 Discovery Day, significant interest was shown in